 Jamaican food products are recognised across the globe for their flavour and quality possessing attributes for the luxury and niche product lines.
 Jamaica is the leading exporter, globally, of yams.
-In 2019 a value of US\$30 million was exported.
+In 2020 a value of US\$37.4 million was exported representing growth of 24.3 per cent when compared to the year before.
 Jamaica's Blue Mountain coffee, fine and flavoured cocoa, sauces and spices are just a few of the products which are strongly associated with the island.
 Their global recognition continues to stimulate demand.